Be on ‘staycation’ in Manila with Mi Casa

 The mid-rise condominium development is influenced by Hawaiian landscape aesthetics and its culture of community while welcoming residents with a fast-paced city life.
 Mi Casa is set to rise within the Federal Land’s 36-hectare, mixed-use Metro Park development.
 The property will stand alongside exclusive communities of resort-style condominiums, chic lifestyle hubs and a pet-friendly park.

 Mi Casa will be easily accessible through various transportation hubs located along major thoroughfares like Diosdado Macapagal Boulevard, Metrobank Avenue, Roxas Boulevard and Edsa.
-It will be strategically located close to recreational and entertainments hubs such as shopping malls, concert arenas, casino resorts, and major leisure districts.
+It will be strategically located close to recreational and entertainment hubs such as shopping malls, concert arenas, casino resorts, and major leisure districts.

 Scheduled for turnover in 2023, Fernandez notes that Mi Casa is expected to follow the strong performance of its predecessors.
 Federal Land’s Bay Garden Club Residences and the Six Senses Residences saw steady sales performance from their launches and are already sold out.